When I started blogging again earlier this year, I knew I wanted to make money through affiliate marketing. The only problem was, I knew nothing.

 - Come up with a traffic & promotion strategy.
 People need to actually find your blog in order to buy from you!
 Find out where your audience hangs out and join them!
 I personally like to use Twitter, Facebook groups and Pinterest group boards.
 Want to know which groups are the best ones?
 Make sure you join my exclusive content library to access my social media master lists!

 - Write helpful content.
 You won’t make sales or grow a following by writing sales pitch after sales pitch!
 Write evergreen content (more on this in a minute) that provides your writers with valuable information.
 Then, direct them to the resources they need – via your affiliate links!

 - Include a disclaimer.
 Keep things legal, people!
 The FTC requires you to inform your readers if you are being compensated for anything they click on.
 So, make sure you include a short disclaimer BEFORE any affiliate links in your blog posts.
-For more on disclaimers, check this out: How to Write a Blog Disclaimer.
+Check out this article How to Write a Blog Disclaimer to learn more.